zoxpx/pxdocs/content/install-with-other/rancher/_index.md

 hidesections: true
 ---

-This page has documentation on how to install portworx in different rancher versions.
+This guide shows how you can install Portworx on Kubernetes using Rancher.

-Proceed to one of the below sections.
+Portworx supports Rancher 1.x and 2.x.
+Based on your environment, proceed to one of the below sections.

 {{<homelist series="px-rancher">}}